Josip Broz Tito: World War I

-In May 1913, Broz was conscripted into the Austro-Hungarian Army, for his compulsory two years of service.
+In May 1913, Broz was conscripted into the Austro-Hungarian Army for his compulsory two years of service.
 He successfully requested to serve with the 25th Croatian Home Guard Regiment garrisoned in Zagreb.
 After learning to ski during the winter of 1913 and 1914, Broz was sent to a school for non-commissioned officers (NCO) in Budapest, after which he was promoted to sergeant major.
-At 22 years of age, he was the youngest of that rank in his regiment.
+At age 22, he was the youngest of that rank in his regiment.
 At least one source states that he was the youngest sergeant major in the Austro-Hungarian Army.
 After winning the regimental fencing competition, Broz came in second in the army fencing championships in Budapest in May 1914.

 Soon after the outbreak of World War I in 1914, the 25th Croatian Home Guard Regiment marched toward the Serbian border.
 Broz was arrested for sedition and imprisoned in the Petrovaradin fortress in present-day Novi Sad.
-Broz later gave conflicting accounts of this arrest, telling one biographer that he had threatened to desert to the Russian side but also claiming that the whole matter arose from a clerical error.
+He later gave conflicting accounts of this arrest, telling one biographer that he had threatened to desert to the Russian side but also claiming that the whole matter arose from a clerical error.
 A third version was that he had been overheard saying that he hoped the Austro-Hungarian Empire would be defeated.
 After his acquittal and release, his regiment served briefly on the Serbian Front before being deployed to the Eastern Front in Galicia in early 1915 to fight against Russia.
-Tito in his own account of his military service did not mention that he participated in the failed Austrian invasion of Serbia, instead giving the misleading impression that he fought only in Galicia, as it would have offended Serbian opinion to know that he fought in 1914 for the Habsburgs against them.
+In his account of his military service, Broz did not mention that he participated in the failed Austrian invasion of Serbia, instead giving the misleading impression that he fought only in Galicia, as it would have offended Serbian opinion to know that he fought in 1914 for the Habsburgs against them.
 On one occasion, the scout platoon he commanded went behind the enemy lines and captured 80 Russian soldiers, bringing them back to their own lines alive.
-In 1980 it was discovered that he had been recommended for an award for gallantry and initiative in reconnaissance and capturing prisoners.
-Tito's biographer, Richard West, wrote that Tito actually downplayed his military record as the Austrian Army records showed that he was a brave soldier, which contradicted his later claim to have been opposed to the Habsburg monarchy and his self-portrait of himself as an unwilling conscript fighting in a war he was opposed to.
-Broz was regarded by his fellow soldiers as kaisertreu ("true to the Emperor").
+In 1980 it was discovered that Broz had been recommended for an award for gallantry and initiative in reconnaissance and capturing prisoners.
+Tito's biographer Richard West wrote that Tito actually downplayed his military record as the Austrian Army records showed that he was a brave soldier, which contradicted his later claim to have opposed the Habsburg monarchy and his self-portrait of himself as an unwilling conscript fighting in a war he opposed.
+Broz's fellow soldiers regarded him as kaisertreu ("true to the Emperor").